LuckyLongre123/README_RUNNER/README.md

-# Day 16: 🎯 Remove Duplicates from Sorted Array - Complete Beginner's Guide
+# Day 17: 🔢 Count Primes - Complete Beginner's Guide

-> **Master the two-pointer technique and in-place array manipulation step by step!**
+> **Master the Sieve of Eratosthenes and efficient prime number algorithms step by step!**

 ---